MarkOates/learn_list/README.md

 - Ctrl-z - background the current process
 - ctrl-c - kill the current running process
 - ctrl-r - reverse search
+- Use python's `rerun` command line tool to rerun `make` when files change in a dir.

 ### Know C
 - Use `const char *`, `char *`, and `printf` family of functions with confidence.